CS5520FeinbergSpring2024/group-a6-a6-group9/README.md

 ListResponse listArtworkResponse = artICClient.listArtwork(1);
 Artwork[] artworks = (Artwork[]) listArtworkResponse.getResources();

-// search for artworks which is created before 1970 (WIP) ListResponse listArtworkResponse = artICClient.listArtwork(1, "", "", "", 0, 1970, "");
+// search for artworks which is created before or on 1970 ListResponse listArtworkResponse = artICClient.listArtwork(1, "", "", 0, 1970, "");

+// search for artworks which is created after or on 1970, and artist name contains trump, and any metadata contains hey ListResponse listArtworkResponse = artICClient.listArtwork(1, "hey", "", 1970, 0, "trump");

+// it's parcelable, so it can be kept in a bundle Bundle bundle = new Bundle();
+bundle.putParcelable("key", listArtworkResponse);

+// extract from a bundle
+ListResponse listResponse = bundle.getParcelable("key", ListResponse.class);
 ```